 - The compact shape of the battery unit renders it portable.
 The single-button operation makes it easy-to-use.

 - The manufacturer ships the product with an oral suction hose.
 It comes handy when you run out of battery power.

 - The electric unit comes with wide, long reach, and gentle tips that are ideal for newborns.

 - Some parents find the suction power is not strong enough.

 - The unit also requires you to move the tip in a slow circular motion within the baby’s nose to get the most amount of mucus out.

-Little Martin’s battery-operated nasal aspirator has a silent motor and convenient functionality.
+Little Martin’s battery-operated nasal aspirator for stuffy nose has a silent motor and convenient functionality.

 - The tip is made from soft silicone, which is gentle on the baby’s nose.
 The silicone tip can be removed and sterilized.

 - The electric unit is lightweight and waterproof.
 A single button switches on the motor.